TEACHING—FULL RESPONSIBILITY (at Tulane University except where noted)

-Introduction to Philosophy (x2, Tulane University)
+Introduction to Philosophy (x2)

 Cartesian Skepticism, Reliabilism, Metaphysical Responses to Skepticism, Cosmological and Design Arguments, the Problem of Evil, Ethical Objectivism and Relativism, Consequentialism and Deontology, Ethics of Eating Factory-Farmed Animal Products, Libertarian Free Will, Compatibilism, Challenges to Free Will from Neuroscience, Moral Luck, Free Will Skepticism

-Elementary Logic (x2, UW-Madison and Tulane University)
+Elementary Logic (x4, UW-Madison and Tulane University)

-Sentential Logic; Predicate Logic with Nested Quantifiers; Derivations and Interpretations
+Propositional Logic; Predicate Logic with Nested Quantifiers; Derivations and Interpretations

-Philosophy and Criminal Punishment
+Philosophy and Criminal Punishment (UW-Madison)

 Introduction to Normative Ethics, Arguments and Validity, Justifications for Punishment (Retribution, Deterrence, Incapacitation, Rehabilitation, Restorative Justice), U.S. Prison Conditions, Racial and Socio-Economic Bias in U.S. Criminal Justice System, Proposed Reforms

-Introduction to Logic (x3, UW-Madison and Center for Talented Youth)
+Critical Thinking (x3, UW-Madison and Center for Talented Youth)

 Validity and Soundness, the Counterexample Method, Informal Fallacies, Categorical Logic, the Traditional Square of Opposition, Venn Diagram Proofs, Propositional Logic, Truth Tables, Natural Deduction, Moral Arguments by Analogy

-Contemporary Moral Issues
+Contemporary Moral Issues (UW-Madison)

 Introduction to Normative Ethics, Arguments and Validity, Introduction to Metaethics, Obligations to the Poor, Abortion, Animal Ethics, Free Will and Moral Responsibility, Punishment